herrherrmann/awesome-multiplayer-games/readme.md

-# Awesome LAN Party Games
+# Awesome Multiplayer Games

-Awesome games for LAN parties or just local multiplayer sessions with 2-4 players.
+Awesome games for LAN parties or local multiplayer sessions with 2-4 players.
 Games with asterisks are free.

-*Pull Requests welcome!*
+# Contribute

+You can add or edit games by editing the `readme.me` and creating a pull request.
+Please add a link to the game (to the official website, if possible).

+All merged changes will be directly deployed to https://multiplayer.page!

 ## 🔫 Shooter
 - Counter-Strike (1.6)